 Principle Three: Stakeholder Responsibilities

-The Board takes regular account of the significance of social, environmental and ethical matters affecting the Groupin each jurisdiction that it currently operates and communication with key stakeholders is led by the Executive Directors (Michael Rowan and Richard Spinks).
+The Board takes regular account of the significance of social, environmental and ethical matters affecting the Groupin each jurisdiction that it currently operates and communication with key stakeholders is led by the Executive Directors (Michael Rowan and Antonio Esposito).
 Whilst it has not yet adopted a specific set of policies on Corporate Social Responsibility, the Company seeks to protect the interests of all its stakeholders through individual policies and through ethical and transparent actions, and by followingthe guidelines in the QCA Code.
 The Board is regularly updated on wider stakeholder engagement feedback to stay well informed of stakeholder insights and is always prepared, where practicable, to review and update its policies and actions when the size of the Group or its needs dictate that such revisions or updates are either necessary or advisable.

 Principle Four: Risk Management